agruss2/gamutils/README.md

 install_github("agruss2/gamutils", dependencies = TRUE)
 ```

-You can also install the development version of gamutils, if your
+You can also install the development version of gamutils, if you
 prefer, with:

 ``` r